The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 Alex doesn't know when to shut up.

-And then they can argue that.
+And then there, they can argue that.

 But unless you're of noticeable mental decline, I'm going to read you your Miranda rights.

-Do you understand each of these rights I have explained to you, having these rights in mind?
+I'm going to ask you at the end of them, do you understand each of these rights I have explained to you, having these rights in mind?

 And that's happened to him repeatedly.

-So if you feel like police officers taking advantage of people that don't understand their rights or don't understand the conversation that they've been in, I would ask you to bring me with some sort of story.
+So if you feel like police officers taking advantage of people that don't understand their rights or don't understand the conversation that they've been in, I would ask you to bring me with some sort of story, just bring something up where you were having a conversation with somebody who felt as though they could not talk to you or didn't understand the conversation, and then you continue to have a conversation with them.

-These movements that you see in these big cities to defund the police are to me insane because they're defunding them to a point, but they're keeping them in place to make sure people can't protect themselves.
+security is an extremely important thing these movements that you see in these big cities to defund the police are to me insane because they're defunding they're defunding them to a point but they're keeping them in place to make sure people can't protect themselves so you have the police uh taking out Kyle Rittenhouse, you have them taking out Daniel Penney, but everybody else is rendered helpless and defenseless.

-So security is far too important of a job to be left to monopoly, let alone a government monopoly.
+So security is far too important of a job to be left to a monopoly, let alone a government monopoly.

 We need police accountability and we need private security to increase.